postmanlabs/labs-docs/_posts/01_postman/09_monitors/2017-05-04-viewing_monitor_results.md

 ### Monitor details page

+When you click a monitor, the Monitor Performance page appears.
 The main timeline shows all past runs of the monitor.
 Each bar signifies one run of the monitor.

 Red indicates failing tests.
 Blue indicates the total response time of all the requests over time.

 These visuals are a great way to measure performance improvements when you’ve made changes to your infrastructure.

 [![monitor perf](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitor-perf-page.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitor-perf-page.png)